 A prompt response to customer feedback, whether solicited or offered spontaneously, is a smart way to take advantage of helpful information that may impact company operations.
 Immediate changes to office protocols, product features, or sales techniques might ensure that regular customers continue to patronize a business, and also tell others about their positive experience.
 They might even feel more invested in the company by having their feedback taken seriously and acted on.

-More businesses are taking an active interest in training employees to show more attention to repeat customers.
+More businesses are taking an active interest in training employees to show more attention to repeat (VIP) customers.
 In addition to offering pleasant greetings, employees are urged to initiate casual conversation and subtly upsell certain products.
 Customers are smart enough to realize what is happening, but most don't mind.
 In fact, they like being courted by their favorite companies and enjoy the friendly interactions.
 When a problem occurs, they want to be able to trust the business for a quick and fair resolution.

 It doesn't take convoluted customer retention strategies to keep customers coming back for more; it just takes empathy, insight, and care to encourage customers to say what they think to get what they want.